 We recognize there are medium and long-term needs that are typically not met by government and aid organizations.
 While people reside in temporary housing and wait for red-taped processing, there are spiritual needs that can be met through loving, serving, and sharing the gospel.

-As a church, Cedar Springs has already financially responded to the crisis in these locations: Athens, Berlin, Frankfurt, Hamburg, Helsinki, Lebanon, and Stuttgart.
-We're also formulating a more holistic approach to support the local churches in Europe.
+As a church, Cedar Springs has already financially responded to the crisis in several locations, including: Athens, Berlin, Frankfurt, Hamburg, Helsinki, Lebanon, and Stuttgart.
+We've also formulated a more holistic approach to support the local churches in Europe.
 We're mobilizing churches, plus assisting and equipping them to be able to respond practically and evangelistically.
 Thus, we're in the process of connecting the American churches with European churches and ministries so they can share resources and inspire others to respond.

 One exciting example of a partnership between the European and American church is the Houses of Hope project.
 We're seeking individuals and families who want to come alongside First Presbyterian Church-Athens in an effort to provide housing and build relationships with refugees who have the most serious needs, like pregnant women or young mothers with school-age children.
 If you'd like more specific information about the Houses of Hope initiative, which is open to individuals and/or Sunday School classes & small groups, please email us!